Maikon/personal_blog/_drafts/goals-constraints-burnout.md

 Constraints are great but they're not free.
 The flip side?
 Stress.

-Pushing through all those commitments in that period caused my burnout, the effects of which I still wonder if they're with me today.
+Pushing through all those commitments in that period caused my burnout, the effects of which I feel I'm still carrying.

 I felt the effect of burnout the most right after we had delivered the workshop at ElixirConfEU.
-I was extremely relieved that we reached the end and delivered the workshop.
+I was extremely relieved when we reached the end of it.
 It went well and we had great feedback.
 So great in fact that we were approached by a very established publisher of programming books.
 They wanted to create a book around the topics we covered and they thought we could do a good job with it.
 Me and my